miwalker/assignment1/bio.md

 I have taken both CS 161 and 162 and learned C++.
 I have also started learning Python - I'm a big fan so far.
 I hope to build my own computer in the near future.
+I am quitting my job on Monday to become a full-time student.